openfheorg/openfhe-development/docs/sphinx_rsts/contributing/developer_ci_cd_docs.rst

 ``workflow_dispatch.inputs.compiler.options`` as the key, and the cmake equivalent option as the value.

-.. note:: This are linked by the definition of **COMPILERS_MAP** in the
+.. note:: This is linked by the definition of **COMPILERS_MAP** in the jobs

-             jobs
-   Modifying the input will require modification of
+   - Modifying the input will require modification of all *env.COMPILERS_MAP*
-      all *env.COMPILERS_MAP*

 Because we want to support many compilers and versions we will need to expose more pairs in the future.
 For now the key things to understand is